Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Different tools help you gather conversion data from various sources.
 Depending on your WooCommerce conversion tool, you can analyze and utilize the data.

-Here are some WooCommerce conversion tracking tools you can use to track customer actions on your store:
+Here are some WooCommerce conversion tracking methods you can use to track customer actions on your store:

 Google Analytics has two types of properties: Universal Analytics (UA) and Google Analytics 4 (GA4).

-However, Google discontinued and replaced its UA version with Google Analytics 4 on July 1, 2023.
+However, Google discontinued its UA version and replaced it with Google Analytics 4 on July 1, 2023.

-So, in this section, we will share how you can track WooCommerce conversions with conversions for GA4 versions.
+In this section, we will show you how to track WooCommerce conversions in GA4 with step-by-step instructions below:

 Then click on the web stream and copy the “Measurement ID”.